-Westerly flow is the second most frequent flow direction during mesocyclones, contributing to a third of all detections, followed by southerly flow at ~ 10 %.
-Both have similar characteristics as southwesterly flow but less reliably yield the optimal conditions for severe convection (each approximately 12 % of the time; see Fig. 5c).
-As Fig. 5b shows, westerly flow is the most common flow situation in Switzerland (MeteoSwiss, 2018b) and rather brings Atlantic air masses to Switzerland.
-Roughly 10 % of days with westerly flow produce at least one mesocyclone.
-Southerly flow is more prevalent to the south of the Alps but already leads to much less mesocyclone cases.
-To the north, there are only few cases that are displaced further north, as descending air crossing the Alps does not provide favourable conditions.
-Other flow directions play a very small role and are only responsible for very few cases (< 5 %).
-As the track lines in Fig. 5a indicate, the synoptic flow steers the main direction of storm tracks while allowing for the deviation of left- and right-moving storms.
+Westerly flow is the second most frequent flow direction during mesocyclones, contributing to a third of all detections, followed by Southerly flow at $\sim 10$ %.
+Both have similar characteristics as Southwesterly flow, but less reliably yield the optimal conditions for severe convection (each approximately 12 % of the time).
+Westerly flow is the most common flow situation in

+- 280 Switzerland (MeteoSwiss, 2018b) and rather brings Atlantic airmasses to Northern Switzerland, however South of the Alps this flow can still advect Mediterranean airmasses in masses to Switzerland.
+Roughly 10 % of days with Westerly flow produce at least one mesocyclone.
+Southerly flow is more prevalent to the South of the Alps, but already leads to much less mesocyclone cases.
+To the North, there are only few cases that are displaced further North, as descending air crossing the Alps does not provide favorable conditions.
+Other flow directions play a very small role and are only responsible for very few cases (<5 %). - 285 It also appears that As the track lines in Fig. 5 a) indicate, the synoptic flow steers the main direction of storm tracks, while allowing for the deviation of left- and right-mover storms.
 Histograms of storm direction per weather class cluster in a Gaussian distribution around the direction of synoptic flow (figures not shown).
-Given the synoptic-scale criteria for the weather classification, the mesoscale flow at the steering level of convection (5000-7000 m a.s.l.; Foresti et al., 2018) can also deviate from the classification.
+However Given the synoptic-scale criteria for the weather classification, the mesoscale flow at the steering level may of convection (5000 7000 m ASL, Foresti et al., 2018) can also deviate from the synoptic flowclassification. - 290 The response of mesocyclones to the synoptic flow situation is similar to hailstorms(Nisi et al., 2018).
+The discrepancies lie in hailstorms occurring more frequently in Westerly than Southwesterly flow and rarely in Southerly flow.
+While Southwesterly flow also plays an important role in hailstorms, it is not the dominant weather class (Nisi et al., 2018).
+Hailstorms predominantly form in Westerly flow, which is also the most frequent weather class.
+With hail also occurring much more frequently (Barras et al., 2019; Nis , it appears that Westerly flow yields conditions that are sufficient for hail production, but not as frequently for mesocyclone - 295 formation.
+Westerly flow also leads to a hail hotspot in the Northern Jura, where the quality of Doppler velocity data is limited and we potentially miss mesocyclones.
+Moreover, while hailstorms and mesocyclones show considerable overlap, neither necessitates the other.